mainsail-crew/crowsnest/README.md

     device: /dev/video0

-The Videodevice (Camera) what should be used by choosen Streamservice.
+This setting defines what video device will be used by the selected service.

+If you are not using a Raspberry Pi then `/dev/video0` might not work and you might encounter an "`Video capture not supported by the device`" error in the `crowsnest.log` log file.

+In this case you should use the direct device ID for the USB camera found in the `/dev/4vl/by-id` directory, like in the following example:

     device: /dev/v4l/by-id/usb-PixArt_Imaging_Inc._USB2.0_Camera-video-index0

-is also valid.
-Your devices are listed in your log-file on every run.\
-So, you can easily copy it from there.
+Please be aware that all available devices are always listed in the `crowsnest.log` log file, so you can always copy the appropriate device ID from there.

 ---